florian101010/NAS-Docker-Backup-rsync/README.md

 - **🔒 Security Features**: Fail-fast design, input validation, and secure permission handling
 - **🌐 NAS Optimized**: Tested on UGREEN (DXP2800) - (TBC) compatible with Synology, QNAP, and custom Linux NAS systems

+## ⚠️ Important Disclaimer

+**This script is provided "as is" without warranty of any kind.** Always test thoroughly in a safe environment and maintain independent backups before production use.
+The authors assume no responsibility for any data loss, system damage, or service interruption that may result from using this script.

 ## 📋 Requirements

 - **OS**: Linux (tested on Ubuntu, Debian, UGREEN NAS DXP2800)